Week 14: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Mother Jones reported on a classified memo for intelligence on how to prepare Trump’s Daily Brief: “less material, less nuance, less dissent.”

-- Rachel Maddow reported in the Kushners family to desire to buy the Marlins, as the owner who is selling the team is considered by Trump for the plum job of Ambassador to France.
+- Rachel Maddow reported on the Kushner family’s desire to buy the Marlins, as the owner who is selling the team is considered by Trump for the plum job of Ambassador to France.

 - Trump hit his lowest approval level in a Pew Research poll: approve 39%, disapprove 56%, and in Gallup Daily tracking poll: approve 38%, disapprove 56%.